DataDog/hiring-engineers/answers.md

 Link to the dashboard: [here](https://app.datadoghq.com/dash/589005/my-first-timeboard-ruby-api)

-**Bonus Question: What is the Anomaly graph displaying?**
+- [ ] TODO: Bonus Question: What is the Anomaly graph displaying?

 ## Monitoring Data

-Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
+~~Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
 So let’s make life easier by creating a monitor.
 Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
 Warning threshold of 500
 Alerting threshold of 800
-And also ensure that it will notify you if there is No Data for this query over the past 10m.
+And also ensure that it will notify you if there is No Data for this query over the past 10m.~~

 <a href="https://github.com/karnoult/hiring-engineers/blob/master/Datadog%20-%204%20-%20monitoring.png" title="Datadog Monitoring">
 <img src="https://github.com/karnoult/hiring-engineers/blob/master/Datadog%20-%204%20-%20monitoring.png" width="500" alt="datadog_monitoring"></a>